Miyuki Nakajima: Project with Ichizo Seo and Yakai

-1990s

 Since the 1990s, Nakajima gradually began to appear on several television programs and commercials, although she continuously rejected offers to appear on the pop music television shows.
 In 1992, Nakajima appeared on the television drama Shin'ai Naru Mono e (titled after her 1979 studio album), performing a role as a doctor on the first and last episodes.

 From 1993 through 2000, Nakajima appeared regularly on TV commercials for the Japan's Ministry of Posts and Telecommunications.
 The commercials (most of them featuring a new rendition of her early song, "Time Goes Around," recorded in 1993) were aired during the Bon Festival and holiday seasons in Japan.

 "Asai Nemuri (Shallow Sleep)," a theme song Nakajima wrote for the drama Shin'ai Naru Mono e, was released as a single and found success, selling more than a million copies and peaking on the charts at number two.
 It was included on her studio album East Asia released in October 1992.
-The album also featured "Ito (Tapestry)," one of her songs that has been covered by many artists, especially famous for the interpretation by Kazutoshi Sakurai and Takeshi Kobayashi's charity supergroup Bank Band.
+The album also featured "Ito (Thread)," one of her songs that has been covered by many artists, especially famous for the interpretation by Kazutoshi Sakurai and Takeshi Kobayashi's charity supergroup Bank Band.
+Nakajima's song "Thread" (糸, Ito) is the inspiration of the 2020 film Threads: Our Tapestry of Love.
+Regarding the film adaptation, Nakajima commented: "Every time I hear different people sing the song I'm amazed at how it takes on different colors.
+I'm looking forward to seeing a new version of 'Tapestry' through this film."

 In the middle of the decade, she wrote a couple of theme songs for Ienakiko, the TV drama series starring Yumi Adachi, which was aired on the NTV.
 The song, titled "Sora to Kimi no Aida ni (Between the Sky and You)," was released as a single in May 1994, and debuted at number one on the Japanese Singles Chart.
 The song became her most commercially successful record to-date, selling in excess of 1.4 million copies.
 The other song, her composition "Wanderers Song," was featured on the sequel of the drama series aired the following year.
 It also gained similar success, reaching number one on the charts and selling over 1 million units.

 In March 1996 she released a greatest hits compilation, Daiginjo, which reached number one on the Oricon album chart, making her the oldest female artist to produce a number one album on the Japanese music chart at that time (the record was overtaken by Yumi Matsutoya and Mariya Takeuchi in later years).

 However, each of her studio albums released in the 1990s were commercially lackluster, and some of them failed to reach the top 10 on the charts.
 Sun: Wings and Moon: Wings released in 1999, were her lowest-selling albums.
 Both albums have sold less than 50,000 copies.

 She is known as the first and the only musician who was a participant of the National Language Council of Japan, in which she took part in the late 1990s.